Washington

 Do you own land in Washington State?
 If so, you may be interested in leasing some of your property to a solar developer.
 Chances are you have already been approached by one company or another with offers to convert your open space into an energy-generating solar farm.
 But how do you know which developer is a good match for you?
 After all, you may not want to sign on the dotted line with the first company that comes knocking.

-That’s where NLR Solar comes in.
+That’s where Scout Land Consultants comes in.
 We are experts in community- and utility-scale solar projects and can help you weigh the pros and cons of working with different developers.

 With us by your side helping you navigate the process, you’ll have the best chance of seeing your project to completion and reaping the financial rewards for decades to come.
-Contact us today for a free evaluation.
+Contact us today for a complimentary site evaluation.

 Virginia

 It should be no surprise at this point that solar development has come to the state of Virginia in a big way.
-The state ranks 4th in the nation for solar development and shows strong promise for growth over the next decade.
-In the spring of 2020, the Virginia legislature passed the Clean Economy Act which aims to make Virginia zero carbon by 2050.
+The state ranks 10th in the nation for solar development and shows strong promise for growth over the next decade.
+In the spring of 2020, the Virginia legislature passed the Clean Economy Act which aims to make Virginia zero carbon by 2050, and support for this legislation continues to grow.

 A major component of this is promoting renewable energy, of which a large portion of the development will be greenfield utility scale solar farms.
-Solar development is not new to the state, but indications are that it will dramatically increase in both size and scale over the coming years and there are some important things to consider as a landowner before entering into a solar lease with a developer.
+Solar development is not new to the state, has continued to grow since the Clean Economy Act, and indications are that it will dramatically increase in both size and scale over the coming years due to the growing interest and support in Virginia from companies and legislators.
+Therefore, there are some important things to consider as a landowner before entering into a solar lease with a developer.

 Project Sizes Matter